At FedBucks, we understand the importance of learning from people’s experiences and we welcome all feedback about our services.

 - By email – firstname.lastname@example.org

-Queries submitted during weekends are not monitored.
-Our mailbox is only monitored during normal office hours.
-If you have any queries regarding appointment times at Out of Hours services please call 111.
+Please note, our mailbox is only monitored during normal office hours – if you have any queries regarding appointment times that relate to Out of Hours services please call NHS 111.

 At FedBucks we take patient satisfaction very seriously.
 We view all compliments or complaints constructively to enable us to constantly improve our service to you.